 Preexisting Coaxial Cable

 In some houses, the cabling may already be run for you.
 If you have wall jacks that were used for cable TV, then you can tap into that existing wiring.
-It can save you time, money and effort.
+It can save time, money, and effort.
 You can run your coaxial antenna cable into the nearest wall jack and then to a splitter to the televisions.
 You can see our article on how it is done.

 New Coaxial Cabling